roman-milk/roman-milk.github.io/susans-req.md

+===

- ****** Susan's Request Ch.
-04 ****** bydawn1958© Julie was way too aroused and excited to act normally and she had absolutely no fear of rejection.
+Julie was way too aroused and excited to act normally and she had absolutely no fear of rejection.
 She reasoned, what woman would not cooperate after openly fondling a man in a movie theater and then making enough noise to alert everyone in the place when her pussy was eaten.
 Besides she would have screamed bloody murder when Ron offered his wife as a lover if she wasn't going to stay.
 Julie felt sure of herself and her mind was filled with the utmost confidence.

  Ron and Julie had noticed Kaz and Susan enter the theater and Ron mentioned to Julie that Susan looked extremely seductive.
 They noted that her outfit made her look like she came right from school and they hoped she was over the age of consent.
 "Maybe you should approach her and see if she is interested in lesbian sex," he whispered to his wife hoping she would take the bait.
 After all, they had discussed her having sex with another woman for months now but the opportunity never presented itself, well that was until today.
 At 21, they had been married for two years and neither had any sexual experience, as they had been childhood sweethearts before getting hitched.